Without a doubt WordPress has enabled my websites to achieve a level of design and marketing lacking from previous static sites I’d built for myself.

 Some people do this, and the site gets published live and online to the webhost.
 If you’re a newbie tinkering with a live website it means you’ll be accessing your web server constantly and development will be slower.

 When you produce your website offline, you have the luxury of spending a great deal of time on the finer points of your development.
+Avoid nasty WordPress surprises by using a localhost!

 Google’s own Blogger service was a good starter CMS but the limitations of the platform became frustrating PLUS my content was technically owned by Google.
 (Read their terms of service for more on this.)

-But now, with WordPress installed on a good host running the latest versions of PHP with MySql databases, I’m building websites that can do what I always wanted.
+But now, with WordPress installed on a good host running the latest versions of PHP with MySQL databases, I’m building websites that can do what I always wanted.
 If you’re not yet a user, you might not even know what you’re missing.

 Not only must a website work well and look good for the visitors, but the person operating/managing the business probably wants to have a go at maintaining the site themselves.
 And that means simplifying things.